-$^{^{142}}$ Identified as "Company A" and "Company B" respectively in the Ameren Illinois Section 16-111.5B submittal document included in Appendix B.
+147 Identified as "Company A" and "Company B" respectively in the Ameren Illinois Section 16-111.5B submittal document included in Appendix B.

-143 To be clear, the IPA does not believe it has unilateral authority to award this bid; instead, the Agency understands its role as proposing programs for inclusion and making recommendations.
+148 To be clear, the IPA does not believe it has unilateral authority to award this bid; instead, the Agency understands its role as proposing programs for inclusion and making recommendations.
 Those recommendations may inform the Commission's determination of what programs are approved in its Final Order, but the Commission is not bound by the IPA's recommendations.

-While the Home Energy Reports proposal is for 14% more households, the Behavioral Energy Efficiency proposal features roughly 17% greater estimated expected savings.
-The Behavioral Energy Efficiency program has a higher calculated TRC than the Home Energy Reports, but the IPA has identified issues related to the reliability of these TRC calculations.
-For instance, the Behavioral Energy Efficiency program bid estimates electric savings per household that are over 30% higher than the Home Energy Reports and gas savings that are nearly 100% higher.
-The savings estimates for both programs were provided by the vendors because their proposed measures are not included in the Illinois Technical Reference Manual.
-The Home Energy Reports have been the subject of more than 20 evaluations across the country while the Behavioral Energy Efficiency program appears to use assumptions based on just one other program (with no clear citation to verified third-party evaluation).
+Energy Reports have been the subject of more than 20 evaluations across the country while the Behavioral Energy Efficiency program appears to use assumptions based on just one other program (with no clear citation to verified third-party evaluation).
 This may lead to a significant degree of variation of certainty regarding the estimated gas and electric savings from these proposed programs.
 The IPA notes that if the savings estimates were adjusted to be comparable between the two programs, then the Home Energy Report program would have greater total savings and a slightly higher TRC than the Behavioral Energy Efficiency Program.
 In reviewing the program descriptions contained in the bids, the IPA does not see compelling evidence that the difference in savings per household between the Behavioral Energy Efficiency program and the Home Energy Reports would be as significant as indicated in the respective bids.
 Therefore the variation in TRC values does not provide insight into which program should be approved.

 Compelled to make a recommendation, the IPA believes that the Home Energy Reports program team's experience to date in Ameren Illinois's service territory and established working relationship with the utility makes it slightly more likely to deliver increased savings to customers and maximize the impact of Section 16-111.5B funds.
 The IPA thus recommends the Home Energy Reports behavioral program for inclusion in its Procurement Plan.
-However, should Ameren Illinois fail to reach a contractual agreement with the vendor of the Home Energy Reports, the IPA recommends that Ameren Illinois be pre-authorized to enter into negotiations with the vendor of the Behavioral Energy Efficiency program.
+However, should Ameren Illinois fail to reach a contractual agreement with the vendor of the Home Energy Reports, the IPA recommends that Ameren Illinois be pre-authorized to enter into negotiations with the vendor of the Behavioral Energy Efficiency program.149